 Antibiotic Resistance 101: How Antibiotic Misuse on Factory Farms Can Make You Sick

-Despite the urgency of this growing public health threat, neither Congress nor the FDA have taken sufficient steps to restrict the subtherapeutic use of antibiotics in livestock.
-On the one hand, the FDA has limited subtherapeutic uses of a class of antibiotics called cephalosporins and banned all uses of another class called fluoroquinolones, but it has taken a lawsuit to make the FDA address a proposal to ban these same uses in two other major antibiotic classes, tetracyclines and penicillins.
+Despite the urgency of this growing public health threat, neither Congress nor the FDA has taken sufficient steps to restrict the nontherapeutic use of antibiotics in livestock.
 The FDA currently insists that voluntary guidance to industry will solve the problem, citing lack of resources as an impediment to withdrawing current drug approvals for nontherapeutic uses, despite having restricted certain uses for particular antibiotics.

 Food & Water Watch recommends that:

-- The FDA should assess the impact of its voluntary strategy and start the regulatory process now to withdraw drug approvals for injudicious uses within three years.
-The FDA should also strongly enforce the existing bans on certain uses of antibiotics.
+- The FDA should assess the impact of its voluntary strategy and start the regulatory process now to withdraw drug approvals for injudicious uses.
+The FDA also should strongly enforce the existing bans on certain uses of antibiotics.

-- The FDA should address the Government Accountability Office’s recommendations to improve data collection on the use of antibiotics and the development of antibiotic resistance.20 NARMS must be broadened to allow the FDA to identify and respond rapidly to emerging resistance.
+- The FDA should address the Government Accountability Office (GAO)’s recommendations to improve data collection on the use of antibiotics and the development of antibiotic resistance.
+NARMS must be broadened to allow the FDA to identify and respond rapidly to emerging resistance.

 - Government agencies should collaborate to increase research on antibiotic resistance, including the mechanisms of resistance emergence, spread and remediation as well as alternative means of preventing illness in livestock.